pgrimaud/Sigmund/README.md

  1. TestPlugin will load automatically (comment out line in Sigmund.Main.Start to disable)
  2. Modify or create any files in plugins/ directory will cause them to be (re)loaded
  3. Open dev console (Ctrl-Enter) and type "run somePlugin" will (re)load the somePlugin.dll in plugins/
+ 4. Log data can be found in the game directory 'Hearthstone\Hearthstone_Data\output_log.txt'

 Projects
 ========